bitPogo/kmock/docs/src/howto/proxy.md

     // act
     val someOtherInstance = SomeClass(someInstance)
-    someOtherInstance.run()
+    someOtherInstance.execute()
     ...
 }
 ```

 While this may sound amazing these access method have their natural limitations due to Kotlin itself.
 You will not be able to address Receivers in that way.
-The signature of the Template may be too ambiguous in certain cases which makes them unable to resolve the correct Proxy.
+The signature of the Template maybe too ambiguous in certain cases which makes them unable to resolve the correct Proxy.
 In those cases you may access Proxies directly.